How to Design Wellness Programs That Are Successful in 2023

 Support from all levels of management is key to the success of your wellness program.
 To gain management support, inform managers about the program early on and encourage them to participate.

 Regularly communicate the goals of the program and the anticipated benefits to both the company and employees.
-Here is the complete list of strategies you can use to get strong leadership support for your wellness program.
+At this link below, there is the complete list of strategies you can use to get strong leadership support for your wellness program.

 Assemble a Wellness Committee